Preseason Backcountry Skiing Checklist – Dial in Your Gear

 9. Organize Your Repair Kit

 backcountry repair kitI always start the season by checking the status of my repair kit, too.
-I do stuff like toss in a fresh lighter, make sure the multi-tool didn’t get poached for a different project, check that the screws still match my bindings/boots — and replace anything that used up last season.
+I do stuff like toss in a fresh lighter, make sure the multi-tool didn’t get poached for a different project, check that the screws still match my bindings/boots — and replace anything that got used up last season.

 If you want to read more about making a great backcountry ski repair kit, check out our article on putting together a great backcountry repair kit.